 My heart goes out to the authors and staff of Night Shade.
 Good people.
 Let’s hope this is resolved in the best manner possible.

-3 replies to “Night Shade Books in Trouble”
+3 responses to “Night Shade Books in Trouble”